greedlove/screenshots_diff_report/README.md

 Any text that runs too long vertically and ends up offscreen or obscured by another screen element would need to be rewritten to be shorter.

 ---

+### Submitting revised translations to your repo

+If a screenshot does reveal a problematic translation, make your translation edits in Transifex, then repeat the process of downloading the translation file.

+Follow the same steps from "Upload your changes to your repo" above to navigate to the proper folder and then "Upload files".
+Once again, select your `messages.po` file.

+This will be treated as an additional commit on top of the one you did earlier.
+Once the updated file is committed, your repo will automatically include the latest changes.

+At this point the automated system will re-run itself and generate a new Screenshot Diff Report for you to download and review.

+Repeat this process as many times as necessary until you're satisified with all screens in the Screenshot Diff Report.

+---